al3xfar0s/al3xfar0s.github.io/_posts/2021-01-12-pihole-and-docker-how-to-enable-https.markdown

 Unfortunately, the [official documentation](https://github.com/pi-hole/docker-pi-hole) does not provide the steps needed to enable HTTPS on a Docker based Pi-hole instance and lots of users find this tricky.
 If you want to enable HTTPS on Pi-hole then this is your guide.

 First of all, I'm assuming that you have already setup Let's Enrypt and you have your SSL cert handy.
-I'm not going to go through that process as there are hundreds if not thousands guides out there.
+I'm not going to go through that process as there are hundreds, if not thousands guides out there.

-Now, first thing, create a directory where you will save your config and your pem files.
+Now, first thing we have to do is to create a directory where you will save your config and your pem files.
 I have created the directory in a NAS drive for example, where I have all the config files of my docker images.

 {% highlight bash %}
 mkdir /srv/sda/Config/pihole